-All staff at the University of Westminster are entitled to use the library facilities across all campuses, as well as borrow books for personal study or leisure.
+All colleagues at the University of Westminster are entitled to use the library facilities across all campuses, as well as borrow books for personal study or leisure.

 You will have the option to subscribe to Simply Health Cash plan which covers private healthcare services and treatments.